-Absolute age dating deals with assigning actual dates (in years before the present) to geological events.
+Absolute age dating deals with assigning actual dates (in years before the present) to rocks or geological events.
 Contrast this with relative age dating, which instead is concerned with determining the orders of events in Earth's past.
 The science of absolute age dating is known as geochronology and the fundamental method of geochronology is called radiometric dating.

 Scholars and naturalists, understandably, have long been interested in knowing the absolute age of the Earth, as well as other important geological events.
 In 1650, Archbishop James Ussher famously used the genealogy of the Old Testament of the Bible (e.g., Genesis, Chapter 5)--and the human lifespans recorded in it--to estimate the age of the Earth; he concluded that the Earth was young in age, having formed in 4004 B.C., or about 6,000 years ago.